On the Search for Feedback in Reinforcement Learning: A Near-Optimal Decoupling Principle

 \begin{proposition} The cost function of the optimal stochastic policy, $J_t$, and the cost function of the ``deterministic policy applied to the stochastic system", $\varphi_t$, satisfy: $J_t(x) = J_t^0 (x) + \epsilon^2 J_t^1(x) + \epsilon^4 J_t^2 (x)+ \cdots$, and $\varphi_t(x) = \varphi_t^0 (x) + \epsilon^2 \varphi_t^1 (x) + \epsilon^4 \varphi_t^2(x) + \cdots$.
 Furthermore, $J_t^0(x) = \varphi_t^0 (x)$, and $J_t^1 = \varphi_t^1(x)$, for all $t,x$. \end{proposition}

-\begin{proof} We shall show the result for the scalar case for simplicity, the vector state case is relatively straightforward to derive.
+\begin{proof} We show the result for the scalar case for simplicity (and completeness), the vector state case is relatively straightforward to derive, please refer to our paper \cite{arxivpaper1}.
 The DP equation for the given system is given by:

 where $x' = x + \bar{f}(x)\Delta t + \bar{g}(x) u_t \Delta t + \epsilon \omega_t \sqrt{\Delta t}$ and $J_t(x)$ denotes the cost-to-go of the system given that it is at state $x$ at time $t$.
 The above equation is marched back in time with terminal condition $J_T(x) = c_T(x)$, and $c_T(\cdot)$ is the terminal cost function.
 Let $u_t(\cdot)$ denote the corresponding optimal policy.
 Then, it follows that the optimal control $u_t$ satisfies (since the argument to be minimized is quadratic in $u_t$)